Healthy Recipes Blog

 Many people remove this fat.
 I don't.
 It's delicious.
 If you want to remove it and do it efficiently, it's best to chill the soup first.
 Once chilled, you can easily remove the congealed fat layer from the top.
 Here are my refrigerated jars of broth.
 You can see the fat layer on top.
 It's easy to remove with a spoon.

-The same goes for the vegetables - they will be limp and lifeless at this point.
-If you want to serve your broth with vegetables, it's best to add them after the broth is ready and cook them just until they are tender-crisp.
+The vegetables will be limp and lifeless at this point.
+They have fulfilled their role and can now be discarded.
+If you want to serve your broth with vegetables, add them after the broth is ready and cook them just until they are tender-crisp.

 Serving Suggestions

 This rich broth is delicious as is.
 I keep portions of it in mason jars and reheat them in the microwave.
 I simply drink it from a mug.
-But you can serve it in a bowl and add all kinds of things to it.
+But you can serve it in a bowl and add all kinds of things.
 My Israeli grandma used to serve hers with egg noodles:

 Or matzo balls: